esper-io/dev-docs/docs/home/devicesdk.md

 ## Enabling the Esper SDK in your Application

-* In your root-level (project-level) Gradle file (build.gradle) under allprojects, add the following repository URL:
+* In your settings.gradle, add the following repository URL:

 ```gradle
 maven {